Iraneus/betamedneed/how.md

 Medneed support helps find what you need and can help you get discounts and offers when available.

-All orders are fulfilled by Medneed partners.
+Orders are fulfilled by Medneed and certified partners.

 See the <a href="/services/payments">Payments</a> page for payment options.